eCommerce refresh of Meny Vin webshop

-During my time as part of the Ecommerce & Experience Design team at Dagrofa I redesigned the search functionality of Meny Vin, an ecommerce site is lead by the retail giant Meny with one of the biggest online wine selections in Denmark.
+During my time as part of the Ecommerce & Experience Design team at Dagrofa, I was part of a major refresh of Meny Vin, an ecommerce site led by the retail giant Meny with one of the biggest online wine selections in Denmark.

 Project showcase laptop mockup